apache/iceberg/site/docs/community.md

 ## Slack

 We use the [Apache Iceberg workspace](https://apache-iceberg.slack.com/) on Slack.
-To be invited, follow [this invite link](https://join.slack.com/t/apache-iceberg/shared_invite/zt-1znkcg5zm-7_FE~pcox347XwZE3GNfPg).
+To be invited, follow [this invite link](https://join.slack.com/t/apache-iceberg/shared_invite/zt-287g3akar-K9Oe_En5j1UL7Y_Ikpai3A).

 Please note that this link may occasionally break when Slack does an upgrade.
 If you encounter problems using it, please let us know by sending an email to <dev@iceberg.apache.org>.

 ## Iceberg Community Events

-This calendar contians two calendar feeds:
+This calendar contains two calendar feeds:

 * Iceberg Community Events - Events such as conferences and meetups, aimed to educate and inspire Iceberg users.
 * Iceberg Dev Events - Events such as the triweekly Iceberg sync, aimed to discuss the project roadmap and how to implement features.